 Fortunately, most of these issues can be addressed by having the right equipment and the right settings.
 If you have any stigmas about using a CPAP, discuss them with your specialist and develop a plan on how to overcome them.
 Don’t forget that you are making an investment in improving your health, so the best thing to do is to educate yourself and learn how much better you may feel by consistently using your CPAP.

-Contact your sleep physician if you do not feel like your sleep apnea symptoms are being treated properly, so they can re-evaluate your CPAP equipment and settings.
+Contact your health care provider if you do not feel like your sleep apnea symptoms are being treated properly, so they can re-evaluate your CPAP equipment and settings.
 Just like with anything else requiring long-term treatment, treating your sleep apnea is a long-term commitment, meaning you may need to make occasional adjustments and modifications to keep your treatment working for you.
 The long-term benefits of sleep apnea treatment are worth the effort.

 Alternatives to CPAP Therapy